 ACL Injury Prevention

 Our training programs are developed for serious athletes to help guide the proper forms of exercise to maximize their athletic potential.
 They are based on the most current performance enhancement information gathered from the scientific literature.
-Our programs intend to prepare athletes for competition better band help prevent injuries.
+Our programs intend to prepare athletes for competition and help prevent injuries.

 We use the principles of periodization which is the most widely used training among elite athletes.
 It involves progressive cycling of various aspects of a training program during a specific period.
 Conditioning programs can use periodization to break up the training program into the off-season, preseason, in season, and the postseason.
 Periodization also reduces the risk of injury because it emphasizes a gradual increase in overall training levels.
 Using this method, a competitive athlete can peak physical performance at a particular point in time.
 Results aren’t guaranteed- they are earned.
 Nothing is accomplished without making a commitment.